 Good question.
 Especially since the Taste Society had sent him a rookie.
 But I couldn’t tell him that, so I took a stab in the dark.

 “Because it’s efficient, and you’re short on time.”

 This guy would prefer to pull out his fingernails than ask a girl for protection.
 Which meant he’d postpone asking until there was no other choice.
 Until he couldn’t afford to delay any longer.
 Or so I hoped.

 Waiting to learn whether my guess would pay off was almost as painful as the job training.

 He relented at last.
 “You’ll have to do, I suppose.”

 I let out the breath I was holding.
 It wasn’t the most affirming offer I’d ever received, but desperation is a wonderful substitute for rose-tinted glasses.

 He stood up and withdrew two envelopes from his inner breast pocket.
-I took them from him and caught a whiff of cold, biting citrus and sun-warmed leather as he passed them to me.
-They were toasty from being against his chest, and for a brief second, I imagined slipping my hand under his jacket to the place they’d vacated.
+I took them from him and caught a whiff of cold, biting citrus and sun-warmed leather.
+It figured he smelled good.
+The envelopes were toasty from being against his chest, and for a brief second, I imagined slipping my hand under his jacket to the place they’d vacated.